Develop#

 For more details, see the script plugin documentation.

-External Scripting#
+External scripting#

 Avogadro supports sending messages from external scripts, through remote procedure call (RPC) JSON.
 This can be very helpful for rendering images of molecules, generating orbitals, etc.